First Results from the JWST Early Release Science Program Q3D: AGN Photoionization and Shock Ionization in a Red Quasar at $z = 0.4$: Analysis of JWST Data

 Figure \ref{fig:linemaps} presents the surface brightness maps produced by \qfit\ for the emission features.
 From these maps, we observe that there is a clumpy morphology of the \feii\ 1.6440 \micron\ emission concentrated to the south of the quasar within the NIRSpec field of view.
 The Pa$\beta$ map, in contrast, shows a continuous distribution, with the central part dominated by the broad nuclear emission and narrower lines in areas where we detect \feii.
 The \feii\ 1.2791 \micron\ emission also appears clumpy, concentrated to the southeast and the south of the quasar, although some emission to the southwest may be missed due to its blending with the broad Pa$\beta$ profile.
 Additionally, the \feii\ 1.2570 \micron\ emission is observed in clumps to the southwest and southeast of the quasar.
+All surface brightness maps include only spaxels with a signal-to-noise ratio (SNR) $>$ 2 in the respective lines.
+The noise level, derived from the variance cube, has a relative standard deviation of $\sim$55$\%$.
+However, we find no spatial correlation between the observed clumpy structures and regions of higher or lower noise, suggesting that the clumpiness is not driven by noise variations.